- Oops!Something went wrong.Please try again later.

-Lilly reported second-quarter 2020 adjusted earnings per share of $1.89, which comprehensively beat the Zacks Consensus Estimate of $1.58.
-Earnings rose 26% year over year boosted by higher other income and lower SG&A costs.
+Lilly reported second-quarter 2021 adjusted earnings per share of $1.87, which missed the Zacks Consensus Estimate of $1.89.
+Earnings however rose 29% year over year driven by higher operating profits.

-Revenues of $5.50 billion missed the Zacks Consensus Estimate of $5.62 billion.
-Sales decreased 2% year over year as volume increases were offset by the impact of lower realized prices of several of its drugs.
-Lower realized prices had a negative impact of 7% on sales.
-Volumes rose 6%.
-Foreign exchange had a negative impact of 1% on revenue growth this quarter.
+Revenues of $6.74 billion beat the Zacks Consensus Estimate of $6.57 billion.
+Sales increased 23% year over year as volume increases and currency tailwinds offset the impact of lower realized prices of several of its drugs.

 Quarter in Detail

-Verzenio generated sales of $208.6 million in the quarter, up 56% driven by increased demand in U.S. markets.
+Verzenio generated sales of $341.3 million in the reported quarter, up 64% year over year, driven by increased demand and to some extent, higher realized prices.

-Emgality generated revenues of $87.4 million in the quarter compared with $74.0 million in the previous quarter.
+Among the newer drugs, Retevmo generated sales of $25.7 million in the quarter compared with $16.8 million in the previous quarter.

 Gross Margin & Operating Income

-Adjusted gross margin was 79.6% in the quarter, down 140 basis points primarily due to unfavorable product mix driven by COVID-19 antibodies sales and unfavorable effect of foreign exchange rates on international inventories sold.
+Adjusted gross margin was 79.3% in the quarter, down 30 basis points primarily due to unfavorable product mix driven by COVID-19 antibodies sales and unfavorable effect of foreign exchange rates on international inventories sold.

-However, the 2020 revenue guidance was maintained in the range of $23.7 billion-$24.2 billion.
-Gross margin is expected to be approximately 80% (previously approximately 81%).
-Adjusted tax rate is expected to be approximately 14% (previously 15%).
+Gross margin is expected to be approximately 79% (maintained).
+Adjusted tax rate is expected to be approximately 13% (maintained).
 Adjusted operating margin is expected to be 30%, lower than the previous expectation of 31% due to lower COVID-19 antibody revenues.

 How Have Estimates Been Moving Since Then?

-At this time, Lilly has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, Lilly has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.